-Square designed line are geared towards the typical landowner that has some heavier weed wacking to take care of.
-It usually falls into the medium sized line category, and can take a beating against rocks and other hard objects.
+The square designed line is geared towards the typical landowner that has some heavier weed whacking to take care of.
+It usually falls into the medium-sized line category and can take a beating against rocks and other hard objects.

-5-sided line can come in a variety of sizes and helps grabs grass and weeds more easily that a smooth surface, yet still feeds easily.
+The 5- or 6-sided line can come in a variety of sizes and helps grabs grass and weeds more easily than a smooth surface, yet still feeds easily.

 Once you know what your model is capable of, to a quick walk around your property and look over the types of materials you need to cut.
 Generally speaking, a larger line will cut anything below it size-wise, but why spend the extra money if you are only going to be trimming up some grass and small weeds?

-Also take into account the noise pollution you will cause during your property maintenance.
-If you live where there are noise restrictions, consider buying smaller, or shaped line, to reduce that distraction.
+Also, take into account the noise pollution you will cause during your property maintenance.
+If you live where there are noise restrictions, consider buying a smaller, or shaped line, to reduce that distraction.

 There are many replacement string trimmer heads on the market.
-Most are toted as universal, meaning they should fit just about electric, cordless, or gas powered tool depending on its label.
-But be sure to read the information provided with both your string trimmer, and the alternative you are considering to make sure it is compatible- since some can get rather pricey.
+Most are toted as universal, meaning they should fit just about electric, cordless, or gas-powered tools depending on their label.
+But be sure to read the information provided with both your string trimmer and the alternative you are considering to make sure it is compatible- since some can get rather pricey.

 You’ll usually have to do a bit of taking apart and putting back together with many of these, but I’ve found, for the most part – the extra cost and time can be well worth the effort in the long run.